 In an apples-to-apples comparison, loading up a 5.3-liter Yukon — whose 310-hp V-8 provides something closer to the hybrid's 6.0-liter gas/electric output — with features similar to the well-equipped Yukon Hybrid's puts its cost around $45,645 with two-wheel drive.
 That's about $3,000 less than the hybrid.

-Factor in your potential savings at the pump — using the EPA's combined mileage rating for both SUVs, $2 per gallon gas and the assumption you'll drive 15,000 miles a year — and it would take seven to nine years to recover that $3,000, depending on whether you're comparing two- or four-wheel drive.
+Factor in your potential savings at the pump — using the EPA's combined mileage rating for both SUVs, $2 per gallon gas and the assumption you'll drive 15,000 miles a year — and it would take seven to nine years to recover that $3,000, depending on whether you're comparing two-wheel-drive or the GMC Yukon Hybrid 4WD.
 If you drive mostly city miles, the Yukon Hybrid makes more sense: You'd likely recover the difference in a reasonable four to five years.
 With highway miles, it makes the least: Recovering the difference could take decades, if it ever happened at all.
 Dramatically higher gas prices, of course, would help the Yukon Hybrid's case — but as gas prices rise, generally so do dealer asking prices for hybrids.

 Yukon Hybrid in the Market